jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/server/push-contacts-mobile-picketlink-secured/README.md

 ###4.
 Test Application

 ####0.
 Prerequisites
-The UnifiedPush Server must be running before the application is deployed to ensure that it successfully registers with the UnifiedPush Server on deployment.
+The Unified Push Server must be running before the application is deployed to ensure that it successfully registers with the Unified Push Server on deployment.

 ####1.
 Deploy for Testing